What Was Up?

 Based on the report and discussion, I do believe that we can cap the rate increases to around 10% a year and spread them over a longer period of time without depleting any one fund balance to badly by spreading it across multiple utilities.
 But this will likely delay some needed improvements as well as increase the likelihood that we will need to bond.
 (I should note that if you consider all Provo utilities, including energy which rates are rising at about the pace of inflation, the total rate increase is about 5% lower than if you leave out energy).

 One option that hasn't been explored is weaning ourselves off of bonding, rather than going cold turkey.
-The idea is to use a combination of capped rate increases along with some limited revenue-bonds in order to be able to complete the urgent infrastructure projects on schedule, and keep the yearly rate increases going until we reach the point that we are paying for the full cost of providing the utilities including upcoming maintenance and upgrades.
+The idea is to use a combination of capped rate increases along with some limited revenue-bonds in order to be able to complete the urgent infrastructure projects on schedule, and keep the yearly rate increases going until we reach the point that we are paying for the full cost of providing the utilities including upcoming maintenance and upgrades. - A discussion regarding the use of certain technology to gather data on smart devices in and out of Provo City boundaries for large events, traffic, tourism and economic development.
+(16-071)

 Report Only.